Chickenpox (Varicella)

 The incubation period of chickenpox is between 10 to 21 days after exposure.
 Children should be kept home from school or childcare from the time the rash first appears until all blisters have crusted over and no new ones are forming.
 Typically, this isolation period lasts around one week.
 Isolation is crucial to prevent the virus from spreading to others, especially vulnerable groups like infants, pregnant women, and the elderly.

-Managing Chickenpox at Home
+Managing and Treating Chickenpox at Home

 Relieving Itchiness: